SurangaPG/haunt/readme.md

 Afterwards you can run haunt and a new file "diff.png" will be added highlighting the differences between the 2 files.
-Also a report.json file will have been made in the source dir (this can then be uses by any output generator).
+Also a report.json file will have been made in the source dir (this can then be used by any output generator).

 ```
     ./vendor/bin/haunt compare --source=WHEREVER